-To further enhance the project's ongoing success, the City Commission and City Staff have decided to utilize Traffic Commission as an advisory implementation board.
+To further enhance the project's ongoing success, the City Commission and City Staff have decided to utilize Traffic Commission as an advisory implementation board through a subcommittee.

 By leveraging the collective strengths of an established and engaged City board with those of community advocates.